asoltesz/solakube/docs/postgres-pgo.md

 sk pgo create-cluster hippo Y
 ~~~

+In this case "hippo" is the name of the cluster in SolaKube.

-The S3 access parameters need to be configured for the cluster (see configuration).
+The S3 access parameters need to be configured for the DB cluster (see configuration).

 After the successful recovery, you need to manually promote the cluster from standby state (read-only) to working (read/write):

 ~~~
 pgo update cluster hippo --promote-standby
 ~~~
+In this case "hippo" is the name of the cluster in PGO.

 ### When the DB cluster is not completely lost